IQTLabs/squiggle/README.md

 ## Installation

-If you don't have Python 3.4 or greater installed, be sure to [get it ](https://www.python.org/downloads/).
+If you don't have Python 3.5 or greater installed, be sure to [get it](https://www.python.org/downloads/).
 To get the current stable version of Squiggle, run:

     $ pip install squiggle